m45yang/plummr/README.md

-# BattleHack Toronto 2015
+## Plummr
+A web application to help you find 'Plummrs', experienced developers that can help you perform magic on your code and make it run better.
+Built with ExpressJS and SocketIO.

-## Getting started
+### Getting started

-Run `npm install` to install dependencies.
-Then run `npm start` to run the app.
-You can test the app using `localhost:3000`.
+    npm install
+    npm start

+Navigate to http://localhost:3000 on your web broswer to see the app in action.